yjmoon99/yjmoon99.github.io/_pages/about.md

 ## Publications

 <div class="notice" markdown="1">
-⭐ *I am a huge Star Wars fan, on a personal mission to name my papers with memorable planet names from the prequel/original trilogy* ⭐
+⭐ *Each project I work on carries a unique design philosophy.
+Giving it a name helps me preserve that philosophy and communicate it more intuitively.* ⭐
 </div>

 ### Conference Papers